KUIL-LD: History

 On August 3, 2010, the station launched Azteca América on a new 4th digital subchannel, becoming the first Spanish-language television station offered in the Golden Triangle.

 In May 2010, London Broadcasting revealed that the company was developing a state network, MYTX, using subchannels like KUIL's .2 (now KBMT-LD .2) operated by KBMT.
 MYTX would share Texas news and sports and productions from 41 Entertainment, which was owned by London.

 By April 2012, KBMT assumed operations of KUIL through a local service agreement with owner Blue Bonnet.
 The station at the time was a MyNetworkTV affiliate.
 Earlier in the year, KUIL had added MeTV.
 In May 2013, KBMT added another hour of 12News Daybreak to KUIL at 7 AM continuing the show from KBMT and KJAC.
-The call letters were changed to KBMT-LD on February 28, 2018; the KUIL-LD call sign was concurrently moved to K36ID-D. The license for KBMT-LD was cancelled on August 10, 2018.
+The call letters were changed to KBMT-LD on February 28, 2018; the KUIL-LD call sign was concurrently moved to K36ID-D. The license for KBMT-LD was canceled on August 10, 2018.